-Join George Maestri for an in-depth discussion in this video Controlling eye direction, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Controlling eye direction, part of Maya: Character Rigging.

 Now we should have the pupils pretty much rigged, and I've already rigged them myself here.…So now we have pupils that dilate.…Now let's go ahead and continue on with the eyes and control the eye direction.…Now eyes can be controlled in a number of different ways.…You can use an Aim constraint to aim them at a target and rotate them that way,…or you can do what we're going to do here which is control them from the control…panel and have their eye direction controlled via a control like this where you…can basically move them around this way.…